 This ground-breaking forum was organised by ANU Asia-Pacific College of Diplomacy academic Dr Susan Harris-Rimmer and supported by the ANU Gender Institute along with Chatham House, Asia-Pacific College of Diplomacy, School of International Political & Strategic Studies, Department of the Prime Minister and Cabinet and the Asia Foundation.
 Speakers included Minister assisting the Prime Minister for Women, Senator Michaelia Cash; Dr Jeni Klugman, Senior Advisor at the World Bank; and Fiona Jenkins, Convenor of the ANU Gender Institute.

 John Hendra, UN Women Deputy executive director, spoke at the summit via a video message.
 Dr Rangita de Silva de Alwis, Director, Women in Public Service Project, also made her address via video, which can be viewed here.
-Senator Michaelia Cash's opening keynote addess can be viewed as a podcast and a transcript is available.
+Senator Michaelia Cash's opening keynote addess can be viewed as a podcast.

 The event was screened on Australia's Public Affairs Channel (APAC) and a full video is available here.
 A communique from the event can be found at the bottom of the page.